ArcBlock/forge-docs/src/sdk/python.md

 # Python SDK
-## Forge-python-sdk
-For Forge-related setup, please checkout [Forge](https://github.com/ArcBlock/forge).

-A detailed reference manual for forge-python-sdk can be found [here](../../../forge-python-sdk).
+A detailed reference manual for forge-python-sdk can be found [here](../../sdks/python/latest).

+The source code for this Python SDK is available on [Github](https://github.com/ArcBlock/forge-python-sdk).
+Please contact us if you have any questions.

 ## Installation

 We recommend installing through `pip`

 ```sh
 pip install forge-python-sdk
 ```

 ::: warning
 This sdk supports python verison `>=3.6`.
 :::